cloudposse/atmos/website/docs/integrations/terraform.md

 # Terraform Integration

 Atmos natively supports opinionated workflows for terraform.
+It's compatible with every version of terraform and designed to work with multiple different versions of terraform concurrently.

-There are a few settings exposed that specific to terraform.
+Atmos provides many settings that are specific to Terraform.

 ## Settings

+All of these settings are defined by default in the [Atmos CLI Configuration](/cli/configuration), but can be overriden at any level of the [Stack](/core-concepts/stacks/#schema) configuration.

 ```
 # The executable to be called by `atmos` when running terraform commands.